RolandBurrows/rails-tutorial-third-edition/Chapter 01/Chapter 01 Notes.md

   - `cannot load such file -- sqlite3/sqlite3_native (LoadError)` => [StackOverflow: Update gem to 1.3.11](http://stackoverflow.com/questions/17643897/cannot-load-such-file-sqlite3-sqlite3-native-loaderror-on-ruby-on-rails)
   - `cannot load such file -- pty (LoadError)` => [StackOverflow: Remove non-windows gem](http://stackoverflow.com/questions/26666690/rails-generate-controller-gives-me-load-error)
   - It works!
+- On a local server, point your browser at the address `http://localhost:3000/`.
 ```
 Started GET "/" for ::1 at 2016-04-05 23:12:28 -0600
 Processing by Rails::WelcomeController#index as HTML